What is the Safe and Fair Community Unit?

 The University has a range of support options available to assist you.

 Seek support for your personal safety and security by contacting Security to report an immediate problem or to request a Security escort.
 For Emergencies call 000 to request Police, Fire or Ambulance services.
-If you are on campus, you can contact your local campus Safety and Security team via:
+If you are on campus, you can contact your local campus Safety and Security team on +61 3 6226 7600 or extension 7600 from an internal phone.

 Seek support from our free University Counselling Service for help to manage current problems impacting on your capacity to cope, including gaining a better understanding of your problem, strengthening your resources and finding effective solutions.

-If you need to speak with a counsellor after hours, you can call the University Crisis Line on 1300 511 709 or text on 0488 884 168.
+If you need to speak with a counsellor outside of office hours, you can call the University Crisis Line on 1300 511 709 or text on +61 488 884 168.
 This service is available between 5pm and 9am weekdays (24hrs, weekends and public holidays).

 Our Student Advisers can assist you with time management, academic adjustment, study issues, navigating systems or processes, stress, financial problems, housing problems, and relocation issues.